peterhost/growlrender-maya-mentalray/README.md

 2. copy the *growlrender-maya-mentalray* folder someplace within your $PATH

-3. **edit the growlrender script** and change the line reading

-    `pathToGrowlRender="$HOME/bin/growlrender-maya-mentalray"`
-    to make it point to where your growlrender-maya-mentalray directory actually is

-4. launch growlrender from the command line `growlrender --all`.
+3. launch growlrender from the command line `growlrender --all`.
 It will run in the background from now on, and *automatically* detect when a *Mental Ray* render is launched

-5. choose Mental Ray as your rendering engine in Maya
+4. choose Mental Ray as your rendering engine in Maya

-6. set "Verbosity Level" in Mental Ray Rendering Options to "Detailed Messages"
+5. set "Verbosity Level" in Mental Ray Rendering Options to "Detailed Messages"

    `render -> batch render -> Messages -> Verbosity Level`